vincent-peugnet/wcms/MANUAL.md

 It is even possible to combine bookmark and filters!
 Specific filters and sorting will overide bookmark settings.

-##### Linkto in templates
+##### Backlinks

-A specific case exist when if you want to use the [linkto](#linkto) filter in templates: If you want to list all the pages that point to the current page, you can use the wildcard character `*` as a value.
+A specific case exist when if you want to use the [internal links](#linkto) filter in templates: Let's say you want to list all the pages that point to the current page.
+This is a traditionnal wiki feature called [backlinks](https://en.wikipedia.org/wiki/Backlink#Wikis).

+If you want to do this, you can use the wildcard character `*` as a value of `linkto` parameter.

     %LIST?linkto=*%

+It will be replaced by the [id](#page-id) of the currently displayed page.